-- Students hold an accredited/documented bachelor's degree. - 2.
-Students are considered proficient in reading and writing if they can document any of the following: - a) SAT 1 verbal score of 480 or higher - b) ACT English score of 20 or higher - c) NY State English Regents score of 75 or higher - 3.
-Students are considered proficient in mathematics if they can document any of the following: - a) SAT 1 math score of 500 or better - b) ACT math score of 20 or better - c) N.Y.
-State Regents: - Common Core Regents: Score of 70 or higher in Algebra I or Geometry AND successful completion of the Algebra 2/Trigonometry or higher-level course. - Score of 80 or higher in Integrated Algebra or Geometry or Algebra 2/Trigonometry AND successful completion of the Algebra 2/ Trigonometry or higher-level course. - Score of 75 or higher in one of the following: - · Math A or Math B - · Sequential II or Sequential III
+- 1. Students hold an accredited/documented bachelor's degree. - 2.
+Students are considered proficient in reading and writing if they can document any of the following: - a) SAT I Verbal score of 480 or higher or SAT Critical Reading score of 480 or higher or SAT Evidence-Based Reading and Writing (EBRW) section score of 480 or higher - b) ACT English score of 20 or higher - c) NY State English Regents score of 75 or higher - 3.
+Students are considered proficient in mathematics if they can document any of the following: - a) SAT Math score of 500 or higher - b) SAT Math Section (exam date March 2016 and thereafter) score of 530 or higher - c) ACT math score of 21 or higher - d) N.Y.
+State Regents: - Common Core Regents: Score of 70 or higher in Algebra I or a score of 70 or higher in Geometry or a score of 65 or higher in Algebra 2/Trigonometry.

+- Score of 80 or higher in Integrated Algebra or Geometry or Algebra 2/Trigonometry AND successful completion of the Algebra 2/ Trigonometry or higher-level course. - Score of 75 or higher in one of the following: - Math A or Math B - Sequential II or Sequential III